 Meg Handler is Editor at Large for Reading The Pictures.
 She is the former photo editor of The Village Voice.
 Following The Voice, Meg worked at U.S. News & World Report, Blender, New York Magazine, COLORS and Polaris Images.
 She has edited a number of books, including the monograph, Phil Stern: A Life’s Work, PAPARAZZI by Peter Howe, Mad World: An Oral History of New Wave Artists and Songs That Defined the 80’s, and DETROIT UNBROKEN DOWN by Dave Jordano.
 After 20 years of immersion in the photography business, and having worked with some of the great photographers in New York and abroad, Meg now lives in Chicago.
 Meg received a Bachelor of Fine Arts in Photography from The Rochester Institute of Technology.

 Tamar grew up in Andover, Massachusetts and studied history and journalism at the University of Massachusetts, Amherst.
-She received her PhD in history at the University of Michigan and was Mellon Postdoctoral Fellow in U.S. History at Cornell University before joining the faculty at RIT, where she is also affiliated with the Museum Studies and Women's and Gender Studies programs.
+She received her PhD in history at the University of Michigan and was Mellon Postdoctoral Fellow in U.S. History at Cornell University before joining the faculty at RIT, where she is also affiliated with the Digital Humanities, Museum Studies and Women's and Gender Studies programs.

 He has been a co-coordinator and instructor with the Truth With A Camera workshops in Mexico, Ecuador and Bosnia and has served for several years on the staff of The Mountain Workshops.